konik-io/website/README.md

-# Website source
+# Project website

-this repository contains the website source code for konik.io
+The master branch of this repository contains the website source code of [konik.io](http://konik.io).

+The generated website which the visitor sees is located in the [gh-pages](https://github.com/konik-io/website/tree/gh-pages) branch.

-You can see the result in action on http://konik.io
+You can see the result in action on [konik.io](http://konik.io)